So you're thinking about switching to AT&T.

 How Do You Activate an AT&T SIM Card?

-If you order a new phone from AT&T your SIM card should arrive already activated.
-If you're bringing your own phone, you can order an AT&T SIM card from the website, or you can buy one in a brick-and-mortar location.
-You can then call AT&T to have them activate your new card.
+If you order a new phone from AT&T your SIM card - which you can learn more about here - should arrive already activated.
+If you're bringing your own phone, you can order an AT&T SIM card from the website, or you can buy one in an AT&T store.
+You'll then need to call customer service to have them activate your new card.

 Can You Take Your Existing Phone to AT&T?

-If your current phone is from T-Mobile, you should have no problem bringing it over.
-If it's from Verizon or Sprint, you may be able to however, you'll want to check with AT&T to be sure.
+If your current phone is from T-Mobile, then you should have no problem bringing it over.
+If it's from Verizon or Sprint, you may be able to, but you'll want to check with AT&T to be sure.
+Verizon iPhones are the most likely models to be eligible for this process.
+Whether you're bringing a Verizon iPhone or that of another carrier, be sure to use iCloud backup to save your data before the switch, just in case (iCloud backup is activated from within your settings).

 Will AT&T Buy Out My Contract?